 - The Giant Spiders Random Event.
 The first possible option is sending in your crew, and if you're unlucky, your crew gets to deal with massive spiders coming out of a vent, before you finally leave, losing a crew member in the process.

 - On the original soundtrack, there is a bonus track aptly called "Horror".
-This was supposed to be one of the nebula sector tracks, before that plan was scrapped.
+This was supposed to be one of the nebula sector tracks, but was removed because it was considered too scary.
 So if you think the current nebula tracks are scary, be glad this track didn't make it in.